Back in 2019 and just starting out, Kaya Papaya Design was handmade bags only. We purchased satin sew-in tags and were thrilled to be a "brand".

-There are no rules for where to put your tag.
+There are no rules for where to put your label.
 But you do want it to enhance your design, not detract.
-A tag applied crookedly, too close to the edge, top, or a strap can really affect the overall look of the finished bag.
-Generally, the tag will be added after interfacing the exterior.
+A label applied crookedly, too close to the bottom edge, the top, or a strap can really affect the overall look of the finished bag.
+Generally, the label will be added after interfacing the exterior.

 Interfacing and Marking:

-After determining location, you will need to apply a piece of stabilizer to the back of your fabric.
+After determining the location, apply a piece of stabilizer to the back of the fabric.
 Fleece, 808/809 Decor Bond, Peltex or felt will help keep the prongs tighter and prevent wear on the fabric.
-We generally apply a 2 inch square so that there is room when cutting slits for the prongs.
+A two inch square allows room when cutting slits for the prongs.
 (This picture is for a magnetic snap, which is backed the same way.).

-Determine which slits need to be marked, depending on the prong placement on your tag.
+Determine which slits need to be marked, depending on the prong placement on your label.
 Mark these on your fabric.
-In the picture below, Patricia is using a piece of vinyl behind her tag as a design choice.
-She carefully centered the washer plate for marking the prongs so the label will be centered on the vinyl.
-Note: She carefully cut her vinyl with a rotary cutter and applied Edge Kote to the edges.
+In the picture below, Patricia used a piece of vinyl behind her label as a design choice.
+This also adds extra stability.
+She used the vinyl as a template for placement.

-She then top-stitches around the vinyl to secure in place, verifying that it was centered and level first.
+She then top-stitched around the vinyl to secure in place, verifying that it was centered and level first.
 A small piece of DST between the prong placement may help with holding in place as you stitch.